rpaquia/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 6 - Optimizing Remote Running
 ---
-* Using what this tutorial has taught you, you can make the process of making a local edit to a file, copying it to a remote server and running it on the server much more efficient than what has been previously told to you.
+* Using what this tutorial has taught you, try making the process of making a local edit to a file, copying it to a remote server, and running it on the server much more efficient than what you have previously been doing.

 * *Hint*: You can put quotes around a command at the end of an `ssh` command to run it on the remote server.
 You can also place semicolons between commands to run multiple commands at the same time.